 Haplogroup tests are among the oldest and most reliable types of DNA testing, and there is a lot that the results can reveal.
 You might be able to determine where your direct-line paternal or maternal ancestors lived thousands of years ago, or find out that you share a haplogroup with a historical figure.

-My favorite part about haplogroup results is that they came included with the DNA test that my husband, mother, and father took.
-This means that along with all of the “regular” DNA results (like DNA matches and the ethnicity estimate), they also discovered their haplogroups.
+My favorite part about haplogroup results is that they come automatically included with one of the most popular DNA tests on the market today.
+This means that along with all of the “regular” DNA results (like DNA matches and the ethnicity estimate), you can also discover your haplogroups with this test.

 Which DNA test can tell you your haplogroup?